Dealing with a defiant 3 year old is never easy. Take a look at 5 unusual ways to discipline without yelling, and with respect instead.

 4. Don’t own your child’s problems

-Despite what you might think, your young child isn’t out to get you.
+Despite what you might think, your child isn’t out to get you.
 He’s not sitting in his room plotting how to get you angry or devising ways to disobey.

 But he does respond to your actions and behaviors, especially when he has roused a strong reaction in you.
 He’s curious and trying to make sense of the world, including how his parents respond to testing limits.

 It’s so easy to “bite the bait” and fall for it, too.
-Not hanging up his backpack like you asked him to morphs into an argument over why he doesn’t get a snack until he does what she’s told.
+Not hanging up his backpack like you asked him to morphs into an argument over why he doesn’t get a snack until he does what he’s told.
 You argue, yell, and cry for far longer than you’d hoped for.

 All over a backpack.